Variance-Reduced Gradient Estimator for Nonconvex Zeroth-Order Distributed Optimization: Abstract

 \section{Abstract}

-This paper investigates distributed zeroth-order optimization for smooth nonconvex problems.
-We propose a novel variance-reduced gradient estimator, which randomly renovates one orthogonal direction of the true gradient in each iteration while leveraging historical snapshots for variance correction.
-By integrating this estimator with gradient tracking mechanism, we address the trade-off between convergence rate and sampling cost per zeroth-order gradient estimation that exists in current zeroth-order distributed optimization algorithms, which rely on either the 2-point or $2d$-point gradient estimators.
-We derive a convergence rate of $\mathcal{O}(d^{\frac{5}{2}}/m)$ for smooth nonconvex functions in terms of sampling number $m$ and problem dimension $d$.
+This paper investigates distributed zeroth-order optimization for smooth nonconvex problems, targeting the trade-off between convergence rate and sampling cost per zeroth-order gradient estimation in current algorithms that use either the $2$-point or $2d$-point gradient estimators.
+We propose a novel variance-reduced gradient estimator that either randomly renovates a single orthogonal direction of the true gradient or calculates the gradient estimation across all dimensions for variance correction, based on a Bernoulli distribution.
+Integrating this estimator with gradient tracking mechanism allows us to address the trade-off.
+We show that the oracle complexity of our proposed algorithm is upper bounded by $\mathcal{O}(d/\epsilon)$ for smooth nonconvex functions and by $\mathcal{O}(d\kappa\ln (1/\epsilon))$ for smooth and gradient dominated nonconvex functions, where $d$ denotes the problem dimension and $\kappa$ is the condition number.
 Numerical simulations comparing our algorithm with existing methods confirm the effectiveness and efficiency of the proposed gradient estimator.

-\section{INTRODUCTION}
+\section{Introduction}

 We consider a multi-agent system with $N$ agents, where the agents are connected by a communication network that allows them to exchange information for decentralized decision-making.
-The goal of this group of agents is to collaboratively solve the following consensus optimization problem in a decentralized manner:
+The goal of this group of agents is to collaboratively minimize the global objective function

+i.e., to solve $\min_{x\in\mathbb{R}^d}f(x)$, in a decentralized fashion.
 Here $x\in\mathbb{R}^d$ is the global decision variable.
-Each function $f_i: \mathbb{R}^d \to \mathbb{R}$ represents the local objective function for agent $i$, known only to the agent itself; $f_i$ is assumed to be smooth but may be nonconvex.
-Each agent can only use zeroth-order information of $f_i$ during the optimization procedure.
+Each function $f_i: \mathbb{R}^d \to \mathbb{R}$ represents the local objective function for agent~$i$, known only to the agent itself; $f_i$ is assumed to be smooth but may be nonconvex.
+We also impose the restriction that each agent may only use zeroth-order information of $f_i$ during the optimization procedure.